Environmental Economics (MSB350)

-What is the appropriate level of pollution and how can it be achieved?
-What is the best management of renewable resources (e.g. fish, forest)?
+What is an appropriate level of pollution and how can it be achieved?
+What is the best management of renewable resources (e.g. fish, forests)?
 What is the optimal extraction rate for non-renewable resources (e.g. oil, natural gas)?
 How much is a nature experience worth?
 And what would be the economic cost of an oil spill in the Arctic?
-Environmental and resource economics is a branch of economics with explicit focus on the role of the environment and natural resources in the economy, and questions like the ones above are examples of ones that students will learn to address during this course.
+Environmental and resource economics is a branch of economics with explicit focus on the role of the environment and natural resources in the economy, and questions like those above are examples of questions that students will learn to address during this course.

 Semester tution start